 We assess the quality of materials used in each pizza cutter.
 Is this product well-built, or will it only last a short time?
 It's not worth dropping cash on a product that'll eventually just fail.
 Those with plastic components, wobbly axles, and rusting don't score well here, but those built with solid materials (like stainless steel) with sturdy construction thrive.

 A high-quality contender is the Rösle Stainless Steel.
 Not only is it stylish, but its full stainless steel construction is well-engineered and functional.
 The KitchenAid Gourmet is another we like but doesn't score as high because the handle is made of ABS plastic with chrome plating, which isn't as high quality.
 Compared to the rest, these two are the highest-quality wheel cutters in this review.
 All of the pizza blades we test also score high here.
-The Love This Kitchen Ultimate is thicker and is built better than any other blade option.

 Conclusion